asimay/P1-Extended-Kalman-Filter-Project/README.md

-# Extended Kalman Filter Project
+## ** Extended Kalman Filter Project**

-Project Purpose:
+---

+The goals / steps of this project are the following:

-Utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
+* Utilize a kalman filter to estimate the state of a moving object of interest with noisy lidar and radar measurements.
 Passing the project requires obtaining RMSE values that are lower that the tolerance outlined in the project rubric.

+[//]: # (Image References)
+[image1]: ./images/1.png
+[image2]: ./images/onlyradar.png
+[image3]: ./images/onlylaser.png
+[image4]: ./images/dataset2test.png
+[image5]: ./images/noise13.png

 ---

+### KF/EKF Process

-## 1. Read the Radar and Lidar measurement data into program.
+#### 1. Read the Radar and Lidar measurement data into program.

 This is provided in main.cpp file.

-## 2. Kalman Filter or Extended Kalman Filter Process:
+#### 2. Kalman Filter or Extended Kalman Filter Process:

-1. Lidar measurement module is linear, so we use Kalman Filter to handle the data.
+##### 1. Lidar measurement module is linear, so we use Kalman Filter to handle the data.

 2. Radar measurement module is nolinear, so we need to transform some nonlinear module or matrix to linear to handle the data, which is Extended Kalman Filter.